-The Media and every Exercise book says to put aside some time for exercise.
+The Media and every Exercise book says to put aside enough time for these important activites.
 This is fine for the time you are exercising, but what about the long hours when one just sits?
 And what about the fact that sitting puts more strain on your back than standing?
 Not to mention the potbelly that seems to occur all on its own.
 That pot belly, fat thighs, double chin, sore neck, wrinkled face, dropped buttocks, etc come about because one is not exercising and stretching ALL muscles in the body DURING the whole day.

 Try to keep your back muscles supple

 This lack of stretching and exercising affects not only the muscles but also the supporter of the muscles, the spine.
 And atrophied muscles can pull the spine out of shape resulting in horrible backaches when you are older.
-If you are sitting at a desk, in an office, there are simple stretches and exercises you can do at work.
-Done in the loo or at odd times in the day when you can.
+If you are sitting at a desk, in an office, there are simple stretches you can do at work.
+You can also do these in the loo or at odd times in the day when you can!
 Try and spread the stretches out over the day.
-For example you could do leg and back exercises at night, sitting exercises at your desk, some of the standing ones at your desk or in a queue or whilst waiting for someone.
+For example you could do leg and back exercises at night, or sitting at your desk, some of the standing ones at your desk or in a queue or whilst waiting for someone.

 The laying down exercises could be done in bed either at night or in the morning.
-That way the exercises and stretches are spread all over the day.
-The exercises burn off fat and tone the muscles and the stretches help to relax the muscles.
+That way these movements and stretches are spread throughout the day.
+They help burn off fat and tone the muscles and the stretches help to relax the muscles.
 Both must be done to tone the body.
 You cannot just exercise one part of the body and expect it to get into shape.
 The whole body is a machine that you must work.
 A word of caution do these slowly and never do anything that causes pain.
-You should just feel a pleasant stretching feeling and, after about a month of this exercise, you will feel much more supple and usually feel lighter on your feet.
+You should just feel a pleasant stretching feeling and, after about a month of this, you will feel much more supple and usually feel lighter on your feet.

 U.S. Nutritional and Herbal Researcher - All Rights Reserved